 Aerobic rowing workouts consist of prolonged periods of rowing at low to moderate intensities.
 Rowing at submaximal levels will give your body ample time to take in oxygen, break down carbs and fat and produce energy to continuously fuel your workout.
 Submaximal aerobic workouts derive a large portion of energy from fats, gradually shifting to higher use of carbohydrates if your intensity increases.

 Anaerobic Rowing Workout

-So when you use a rowing machine, be sure to warm up first, as you would with every exercise period, pay close attention to your body sensations.
-If you feel pain, note it carefully and if it doesn’t feel right, either stop, or pay close attention to whether your form is correct or not.
+When you use a rowing machine, be sure to warm up first, as you would with every exercise period, pay close attention to your body sensations.
+If you feel pain, note it carefully and if it doesn’t feel right, either stop or pay close attention to whether your form is correct or not.

 Rowing machines are only one component of your overall health, If you’d like to get my free ebook, 26 DIY Knee Health Secrets, just click on this link, and we’ll send it right out to you.

-If you feel inspired about rowing machines, be sure to see my full review of the top rowing machines available on amazon at this link:
+If you feel inspired about rowing machines, be sure to see my full review of the top rowing machine for home use.

 If you’re over 60, check out the three best rowing machines for seniors.

 What are the benefits of aerobic exercise or cardio exercise?